BudLeaf1406/Spooker/README.md

 # Spooker
-A cool little scary program for halloween.
+A cool little scary program for halloween(100% late).

 Basic its this: